Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 HS_LANGUAGE = AMERICAN_AMERICA.US7ASCII

-2. Stop and start the Oracle® listener.
+2. Restart the Oracle listener.

 3. Try reconnecting to your data source.

-This error occurs when the Oracle® database character set (NLS_CHARACTERSET parameter value) is AL32UTF8.
-(To check what the database character set is, you can run this query select * from nls_database_parameters;)
+This error occurs when the Oracle database character set (NLS_CHARACTERSET parameter value) is AL32UTF8.
+(To check what the database character set is, you can run this query select * from nls_database_parameters;.)

-Working with DOUBLE or REAL Values
+Working with DOUBLE or REAL values

 If you have trouble retrieving data when working with DOUBLE or REAL values: